-Despite the continuing global economic uncertainties, the domestic economy is expected to remain resilient for 2013 with the Malaysian Government estimating a GDP growth of around 5.5% underpinned by public and private sectors' investments.
-This augurs well for the Group as the building and construction sector is expected to be the prime beneficiary of this investments in which the Group is part of the supply chain.
+While domestic demand in Malaysia has remained strong, the prolonged weakness in the external sector has affected the overall growth performance.
+Despite the weak external environment, the Malaysian economy is expected to continue to remain on a growth path in 2014 as a result of the continued resilience of domestic demand supported by private and public sectors' investments under the Tenth Malaysia Plan and Economic Transformation Program.
+This augurs well for the Group as the building and construction sector is expected to be the prime beneficiary of these investments in which the Group is part of the supply chain.